kriasoft/react-firebase-starter/docs/recipes/how-to-use-sass.md

 }
 ```

-For more information visit https://github.com/jtangelder/sass-loader
+For more information visit https://github.com/jtangelder/sass-loader and https://github.com/sass/node-sass